 What this means in practical terms is that you won’t get the most out of actual 5.56 NATO ammo unless your rifle is made to NATO specifications such as the leade, twist rate, and can take somewhat higher chamber pressures.
 Thus, with its lower pressures, .223 can be safely used in a NATO-spec rifle in 5.56mm, but not the other way around.

 Put more accurately, it’s actually a .223 Wylde chamber.
-It was devised by one Bill Wylde, who came up with a solution allowing for safe use of both bullets in the same gun while maintaining accuracy.
+It was devised by one Bill Wylde, who came up with a solution allowing for the safe use of both bullets in the same gun while maintaining accuracy.
 This is accomplished by resizing the chamber for the same length of leade of 5.56mm NATO, but with the freebore diameter of .223 Remington.
 Either caliber headspaces correctly, preserving accuracy for both.

 Now…which one should you get?
 The NATO cartridge or .223?
 5.56 vs. 223?

 The answer is you should first consider what you want it for.
-A gun, any gun, is a tool, ultimately, so therefore consider your task.
+A gun, any gun, is ultimately a tool, so therefore consider your task.

 The .223 Remington chambering is the better all ’rounder.
 You can do a bunch of shooting at the range and in competition.
-You can load a bit heavier for hunting predators or varminting and – since most .223 rifles have that slower twist rate, shorter leade and tighter freebore – the .223 will likely be more accurate.
+You can load a bit heavier for hunting predators or varminting and since most .223 rifles have that slower twist rate, shorter leade and tighter freebore, the .223 will likely be more accurate.

-This means it will be more precise at long range, though there are better rifle chamberings purely for long-range target work and varminting (.22-250 and .243 Winchester come to mind).
-There is also a better selection of ammunition for hunting other game – if you live in a jurisdiction that allows it – and for self-defense.
+That means it will be more precise at long range, though there are better rifle chamberings purely for long-range target work and varminting (.22-250 and .243 Winchester come to mind).
+There is also a better selection of ammunition for hunting other game — if you live in a jurisdiction that allows it — and for self-defense.

 5.56mm NATO has fewer loadings commercially available and is also a dollar or two more expensive per box…but you get to say “mine uses military-spec ammo.”
-In terms of real-world capabilities of the round, that isn’t worth…well, basically anything.
+In terms of real-world capabilities of the round, that probably isn’t worth…well, basically anything.
 Is that worth much to you?

 Let us know in the comments what YOU think about that.